 Instagram Ads: A Step-by-Step Guide to Running Your Own Ad Campaign

-We all know how great Instagram is for sharing creative and engaging visual content, but Instagram ads are also an effective way for businesses to generate sales and build engagement.
-According to a recent report from Locowise, 75 percent of Instagram users take action, such as visiting a website or making a purchase, after looking at an Instagram ad!
+We all know how great Instagram is for sharing creative visual content, but Instagram ads are also a SUPER effective way for businesses to generate sales and build engagement!

-In our complete guide to Instagram ads, we’ll walk you through how to create your first Instagram advertising campaign: developing effective ad creatives, targeting the right audience, and optimizing your campaign as it runs.
+In our complete guide to Instagram ads, we’ll walk you through all the steps of creating your first Instagram advertising campaign: developing effective ad creatives, targeting the right audience, and optimizing your campaign as it runs.

 Quick Reminder: Instagram uses Facebook’s advertising platform.
 So even though this guide is about running ads on Instagram, all of the ad setup, budgeting, scheduling, and creation is done through Facebook.